chmlee/ream-doc/content/tutorial/getting-started.md

 {% box(class="note") %}
 The tutorial is a work in progress.
 It provides too much information to be a tutorial, and too little to be a reference.
-Future work for the tutorial as well as the documentation should focus on reorganizing the content according to [Divio documentation system](https://documentation.divio.com/).

 For first time readers, simply ignore all **DETAIL** (like the one at the bottom of the page) as they contain additional information on language design, unsolved problems and known bugs.
 If you wish to contribute, **DETAIL** is a good place to start.